dylan-lang/opendylan/documentation/getting-started/source/debug/index.rst

 section for user-supplied information into which you can type supplemental text.

-*Note:* This is *not* a facility for saving backtraces for any bugs you find in the Open Dylan environment.
+.. note:: This is **not** a facility for saving backtraces for any bugs you find in the Open Dylan environment.
 The debugger cannot introspect on the development environment’s threads.

 .. figure:: ../images/export.png
    :align: center